Foundation Models for Discovery and Exploration in Chemical Space: Fine-tuning

 \subsubsection{tmQM}

-tmQM\cite{BSTmQMDatasetQuantum2020} is a quantum mechanics datasets of 108k large transition organometallic compounds curated from the Cambridge Structural Database\cite{GBLWCambridgeStructuralDatabase2016}. tmQM provides quantum mechanical properties (\ac{HOMO}, \ac{LUMO}, \ac{HOMO}/\ac{LUMO} Gap, dipole moment and natural charge) computed using \ac{DFT} at the TPSSh-D3BJ/def2-SVP level using geometries optimized at the GFN2-xTB level\cite{BSTmQMDatasetQuantum2020}.
+tmQM\cite{BSTmQMDatasetQuantum2020} is a quantum mechanics dataset of 108k transition-metal organometallic compounds curated from the Cambridge Structural Database\cite{GBLWCambridgeStructuralDatabase2016}; we used the 2024 expanded tmQM release containing 108k complexes; the original publication reported 86k. tmQM provides quantum mechanical properties (\ac{HOMO}, \ac{LUMO}, \ac{HOMO}/\ac{LUMO} Gap, dipole moment and natural charge) computed using \ac{DFT} at the TPSSh-D3BJ/def2-SVP level using geometries optimized at the GFN2-xTB level\cite{BSTmQMDatasetQuantum2020}.
 A complete description of the curation filter used by Balcells and Skjelstad can be found in the dataset's paper, but notably tmQM was restricted to only include structures with a single transition metal atom.
 The original dataset provides 3D-coordinates as XYZ files.
-However, here we use the SMILES encoding with enhanced stereochemistry, as generated in our prior work using the 2024 release of the tmQM dataset\cite{WBVTokenizationMolecularFoundation2025}.
-The dataset is of particular interest due to its expanded elemental and stereochemical diversity relative to other datasets \cite{WBVTokenizationMolecularFoundation2025}.
+However, here we use the SMILES encoding with enhanced stereochemistry, as generated in our prior work using the 2024 release of the tmQM dataset\cite{WBVTokenizationMolecularFoundation2026}.
+The dataset is of particular interest due to its expanded elemental and stereochemical diversity relative to other datasets \cite{WBVTokenizationMolecularFoundation2026}.
 The dataset with SMILES encodings can be retrieved from \url{https://doi.org/10.5281/zenodo.13761263}, while the original dataset can be found at \url{https://github.com/uiocompcat/tmQM}.